projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""""""

 Table :num:`table-spi-transfer-response` defines the Greybus SPI transfer response.
-The response contains a status byte followed by the data read as a result of the request.
-If the value of the status byte is non-zero, the data that follows (if any) shall be ignored.
+The response contains the data read as a result of the request.

 .. figtable::
     :nofig: